AdobeDocs/uxp-photoshop/src/pages/scripting/how-it-works/index.md

 ## Execution Context
 Photoshop sets an execution context while invoking a script.

-Within each execution context, only one script can be executed at a time.
+Within an execution context, only one script can be executed at a time.
 You cannot invoke another script from the running script.
 Using the UXP script module, you can access `ExecutionContext`.

 ```js
 const script = await require("uxp").script;